 These types of illustrations are great for speed but also for informal presentations where broad ideas and atmosphere are the focus and less about the details.
 Post processing is typically much looser and maintaining proper perspective is unnecessary.
 Instead, compositions are more playful and there are almost no rules.

-Now show us what you can do: Register for the One Drawing Challenge and submit your best architectural drawing for a chance to win $2,500!
+Now show us what you can do: Enter the One Drawing Challenge and submit your best architectural drawing for a chance to win $2,500!